Accessibility Appendix 3: How we're improving accessibility

 Several areas of the University digital estate have either been moved onto the new Design System, the compliant WordPress estate, or SharePoint intranet estate.
 Significant milestones are covered under the ‘Improvements to the digital estate’ heading.

-As of summer 2024, the project plan is subject to external factors.
+The project plan is subject to external factors.
 Dates for when these sites will be addressed haven’t been redetermined yet.
 However, it’s anticipated there will be constant improvements over the coming years.

 This section will be updated when a new prioritised plan has been agreed.